oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/moviestream-graph/create-graph/create-graph.md

    **Important:** Click the **Save** (floppy disk icon) to commit the changes.
 --->

-8. Click **Next** and then click **Create Graph** to move on to the next step in the flow.
+7. Click **Next** and then click **Create Graph** to move on to the next step in the flow.

     Enter `MOVIE_RECOMMENDATIONS` as the graph name.
     That graph name is used throughout the next lab.
     Do not enter a different name because then the queries and code snippets in the next lab will fail.

-    Enter a model name (for example, `movie_recommendations_model`), and other optional information and then click Create.
+    Enter a model name (for example, `movie_recommendations_model`), and other optional information and then click **Create**.

     ![Shows the create graph window where you assign the graph a name.](./images/create-graph-dialog.png " ")

-9. Graph Studio modeler will now save the metadata and start a job to create the graph.
+8. Graph Studio modeler will now save the metadata and start a job to create the graph.
     The Jobs page shows the status of this job.

     ![Shows the job tab with the job status as successful](./images/jobs-create-graph.png " ")